investingsnippets/investingsnippets.github.io/content/posts/fit-distributions-to-asset-returns.md

 Unfortunately no :(!
 And the reason why, is that there are several other parameters that can easily interfere with what we expect:

-* The number of datapoints (daily vs. minute vs. monthly)
+* The number of data points (daily vs. minute vs. monthly)
 * The selected period. (last 3 months will give different result compared to last 6 months or 1 year, or more)
 * The reason we use a distribution (to measure risk? to predict returns? etc.)